This fortnight’s variation is Big Kick!

 To purchase a gift voucher simply email firstname.lastname@example.org or send a request through our web form.
 We’ll do the rest!
 We can send the voucher by post or by email so they make a great last minute gift!

 Drum roll please!
 Rattatat-rattatat-rattatat!
 Now announcing our Wednesday Courses schedule for 2019!
 Put these dates in your diary folks.
 All of these courses are 8:30-9:30pm at Dance Studio Leeds.
 We’ll also have Lindy Hop Fundamentals running alongside these courses on the same dates in the 6:30-7:30pm slot.

 If you put in a request for something that don’t see here don’t worry we’ll be adding in a few weekend workshops as well at some point for those things.
 For a more detailed description of any of these courses visit our Courses Page.

 Exercise More, Learn a new skill, Get a new Hobby, Make new friends.
 Did you make a promise to yourself to do one of those things by the end of 2018?
 If so, you’re in good company.
 According to the Evening Standard all of these appeared in the top ten for most popular New Years Resolutions for 2018.
 If you haven’t yet got round to it.
 Don’t worry, there’s still time!
 We’ve got one more Lindy Hop Fundamentals Course scheduled before the end of the year and at the moment there are still places available!

+We will teach you the basics of Lindy Hop in just one 4-week course!
 This course will give you a solid foundation in fundamental lindy hop moves and techniques, ideal for people who’ve never danced before.
 With small class sizes you will meet a lovely group of people, meaning you’ll have friends to dance with when you come along to a social dance or drop in class.
-It is appropriate for absolute beginners and anyone else who wants to re-visit their basics in a structured learning environment
+It is appropriate for absolute beginners as well as anyone else who wants to re-visit their basics

 at Dance Studio Leeds